rust-lang/rfcs/text/0000-generic-derive.md

 - Should it be permitted to have two derive macros in scope for the same trait, one with a `proc_macro_derive_with_generics` entry point and the other with a plain `proc_macro_derive`?
-Conversely, should having both kinds of entry points for the same trait in one procedural macro crate be disallowed?
+Conversely, should it be disallowed to have both kinds of entry points for the same trait in one procedural macro crate?
 - Should the `proc_macro_derive` annotation be reused for the extended function signature, rather than introducing `proc_macro_derive_with_generics` and needing a policy on coexistence of the two kinds as per the questions